• Skip to primary navigation

 Vegan Spanish Omelette (Spanish Tortilla)

-A vegan Spanish omelette is a delightful and filling dish perfect for breakfast, brunch, or served as an appetizer at your next big gathering.
-Traditionally prepared with eggs, but this vegan recipe features tofu as a substitute for eggs, offering all the comfort and taste of the traditional Spanish classic.
+A vegan Spanish omelette or tortilla is a delightful and filling dish perfect for breakfast, brunch, or served as an appetizer at your next big gathering.
+Traditionally prepared with eggs, this vegan recipe features tofu as a substitute, offering all the comfort and taste of the traditional Spanish classic.

 Growing up, special occasions meant my family whipping up a Spanish omelette (tortilla Española) alongside Vegan Spanish Paella, turning holidays into feasts.